Modern Uses of Stirling Engines

 On this subject, it sounds like I’m not being serious, but really I am.

 A certain amount of the government’s research budget is spent every year on new technology development projects.
 This is a matter of public policy.

-In the many years that I have been interested in Stirling engines, I’ve seen many people apply for, and receive, government research grants in order to develop Stirling engines.
+In the many years that I have been interested in Stirling engines, I’ve seen people apply for, and receive, government research grants in order to develop Stirling engines.

 Why is This a Problem?